Merchant Potential Liability - The way that apaleo Pay manages and calculates the risk of your merchant

 Let’s dig into it together!

-Exposure: is the total of the risk that Adyen calculates based on the Liabilities(fulfilment), Chargebacks and Refunds, for the event of bankruptcy of the hotel, in which case apaleo will be the party to refund/pass funds for chargebacks to shoppers.
+What is the exposure?
+It is the total of the risk that Adyen calculates based on the Liabilities(fulfillment), Chargebacks and Refunds, for the event of bankruptcy of the hotel, in which case Apaleo will be the party to refund/pass funds for chargebacks to shoppers.

-The Fulfilment exposure is calculated using the delivery date (arrival date of the reservation) of the prepayments.
+The Fulfillment exposure is calculated using the delivery date (arrival date of the reservation) of the prepayments.
 Every time a payment is captured, the delivery date is sent automatically to Adyen as metadata.
 When a prepayment occurs, Adyen will treat the value of the transaction as liability since the payment has been received but the service was not delivered yet.
+Once the customer arrives, this exposure decreases again.

 The Chargeback exposure is calculated considering the chargebacks of the previous 120 days and therefore shows the expected risk for the next 120 days.
 The chargeback exposure gets updated every day.
 The number of chargebacks that a business receives impacts the risk that Adyen calculates per each merchant.